NegatioN/negation.github.io/_favorites/quote_263.md

 ---
 text: >
-  "Dwell on the beauty of life.
-Watch the stars, and see yourself running with them." - Marcus Aurelius
+  "Go confidently in the direction of your dreams.
+Live the life you have imagined." - Henry David Thoreau
 type: quote
 ---